brian-watkins/elm-spec/runner/karma-elm-spec-framework/README.md

 Create a `karma.conf.js` file in your project root (for example, by running `npx karma init`).

-Here's a minimal example of the config properties relevant to elm-spec:
+Here's an example of the config properties relevant to elm-spec:

 ```
     frameworks: ['elm-spec'],

     elmSpec: {
-      specRoot: './specs',
+      cwd: './specs',
       specs: './**/*Spec.elm',
-      pathToElm: 'elm'
+      pathToElm: './node_modules/.bin/elm'
     },

     client: {